joomla-projects/com_localise/README.md

 We (the Joomla!
 Internationalisation Working Group) are forking it for experimental purposes.

-If you want to join the effort please contact us!
+If you want to join the effort please contact us!.

 # Travis Status
 Develop: [![Build Status](https://travis-ci.org/joomla-projects/com_localise.png)](https://travis-ci.org/joomla-projects/com_localise)